benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 It is critical to understand that this proposal is not a consensus change.
 Nothing in this proposal restricts the validity of withdrawal credential change operations within the protocol.
 It is a voluntary change by client teams to build this functionality in to their beacon nodes, and a voluntary change by node operators to accept any or all of the restrictions and broadcasting capabilities suggested by end users.

 Because of the above, even if fully implemented, it will be down to chance as to which validators propose blocks, and which voluntary restrictions those validators’ beacon nodes are running.
 Node operators can do what they will to help the community prevent attacks on any compromised consensus layer keys, but there are no guarantees of success this will prevent a successful attack.

+## Scenarios
+### 1: Attacker lacks EL deposit key, uncontested claim
+User A: Controls the CL keys and the EL key used for the deposit User B: Controls the CL keys, but does not control the EL key for the deposit

+UserA signs and submits a claim to the CLWP repository, clients load UserA message into the "Change Withdrawal Address Broadcast" file.
+At the time of the first epoch support Change Withdrawal Address, many (not all) nodes begin to broadcast the message.
+UserB also tries to submit a different but valid Change Withdrawal Address to an address that does not match the signature in the claim.
+This message is successuflly received via REST API, but some (not all) nodes begin to silently drop this message as the signature does not match the signature in the "Change Withdrawal Address Broadcast" file.
+As such, these nodes do not replicate this message via P2P.
+The nodes which do not have a Change Withdrawal Address Broadcast file loaded may still impose a "Change Withdrawal Address Rebroadcast Delay" to keep listening (for about 5 epochs) to see if there are any conflicts to this mesage.
+This delay may give UserA a significant advantage in beating User B, but there is no certainty as it will depend on chance which validator and nodes are involved.

+## 2: Atacker has both EL deposit key and CL keys, uncontested claim
+User A: Controls the CL key/mnemonic and the EL key used for the deposit, and submits a claim to move to a new address User B: Controls the CL and EL key/mnemonic used for the EL deposit, but fails to submit a claim

+It is possible/likely that User A would notice that all their funds in the EL deposit address had been stolen.
+This may signal that their CL key is compromised as well, so they decide to pick a new address for the the withdrawal.
+The story will play out the same as Scenario 1 as the claim is uncontested.

+## 3: Same as #2, but the attacker submits a contested claim
+User A: Controls the CL keys/mnemonic and the EL key used for the deposit, and submits a claim to move to a new address User B: Controls the CL keys/mnemonic and the EL key used for the deposit, and submits a claim to move to a new address

+This is a contested claim and as such there is no way to prove who is in control using on chain data.
+Instead, either user may try to persuade the community they are the rightful owner (identity verification, social media, etc.) in an attempt to get node operators to load their contested claim into their "Change Withdrawal Address Broadcast" file.
+However, there is no way to fully prove it.

+## 4: A user has lost their CL keys
+User A: Lacks the CL keys and mnemonic

+There is no way to recover this scenario with this proposal as we cannot prove a user has lost their keys.

 # Documentation
 ## Change Withdrawal Address Acceptance File